EmberD323/blog-api-backend/README.md

 need to add jwt token to storage. next steps:
 1)branch - done
-2)remove passport and sessions
+2)remove passport and sessions - done
-3) authenticate myself
+3) authenticate myself -done
 4) use jwt
 5) add to storage somehow